Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 Once e<sub>t</sub> is reached, [CVVs](#committee-voting-validators-cvvs) stop accepting new transactions and do not propose any more batches.
 Primaries continue proposing headers to advance the round until all of their outstanding certificates with batches are committed to the DAG.
-Once a Primary's these outstanding certificates are committed to the DAG, the primary includes a system message in it's header to `CloseEpoch`.
+Once a Primary's outstanding certificates are committed to the DAG, the primary includes a system message in it's header to `CloseEpoch`.
 Primaries continue to propose headers until a quourm of [CVVs](#committee-voting-validators-cvvs) include `CloseEpoch` in their certificates.

 The committee has up to 60 seconds (or enough time to ensure a reasonable attempt to commit all certified blocks) to reach a quorum of `CloseEpoch` system messages.